cultureamp/kaizen-design-system/.changeset/happy-tips-compete.md

 "@kaizen/components": patch
 ---

-expose the portalContainer prop the Select's popover
+Add portalContainerId prop the future Select to allow portals to other DOM elements.